 Braided Headband Bun

 Can’t settle on the right accessory for your prom hairstyle?
 Why not use your own strands to accessorize your look?
 This braided headband bun proves you don’t need anything but the hair on your head to create an amazing prom-worthy style.

-To begin, apply a medium hold styling pomade to your hairline and brush it through your hair to ensure you won’t have any flyaways.
+First, apply a medium hold styling pomade like Mizani Edge Trimming Hair Gel to your hairline and brush it through your hair to ensure you won’t have any flyaways.
 Then, brush your hair straight back and use a clear elastic to secure your hair in a ponytail at the nape of your neck.
 Work a dime-sized amount of texturizing paste throughout your ponytail and backcomb to create maximum volume.

 Add another clear elastic several inches from the base of your ponytail.
 Continue fastening clear hair elastics in the same way until you run out of hair.
 To create the bubble effect, gently use your fingers to tug on the hair in between each elastic.
 Set your look with a medium-hold hairspray.

 A pineapple updo will take you less than 10 minutes to create and will look amazing all night long.
 This simple look only requires a medium hold styling pomade, a brush, a hair pick, and an elastic.
 Using the hair pick, comb your hair at the roots to create volume all over your head.

 Once you’ve achieved your desired volume, apply a generous amount of the medium hold styling pomade all over your edges.
 Don’t forget to apply the pomade to the edges on the back of your head as the back of your hair will be visible once your hair is up, then brush the pomade through your hair until your edges lie completely flat.
 Next, gather all of your curls at the top of your head near your hairline and secure them with an elastic.